mm-ahmed/SalesProfile_Data_Processing_Engine/README.txt

 2 - The sales profiles need to be computed for a subset of stores and write those sales profiles to a single JSON file in the
     'OutputFiles' folder.
-    2.1 -   TABLEAU PUBLICH SERVER: The transformed file is also saved as csv and connected to the Tableau for dashboarding purpose.
+    2.1 -   TABLEAU PUBLIC SERVER: The transformed file is also saved as csv and connected to the Tableau for dashboarding purpose.
             Public link to access the deployed dashboard: https://public.tableau.com/authoring/SalesProfile_16829394013360/SalesProfileDashboard#1
             (A screenshot of the dashboard has been captured for a quick glance.)
-    2.2 -   Power BI: The same csv version is also stored into the folder 'OutputFiles/PowerBI' where he generated csv has a live connection with the PowerBI file 'sales_profile_power_bi_file.pbix' in the same folder.
+    2.2 -   Power BI: The same csv version is also stored into the folder 'OutputFiles/PowerBI' where the generated csv has a live connection with the PowerBI file 'sales_profile_power_bi_file.pbix' in the same folder.
 (A screenshot of the dashboard has been captured for a quick glance.)